Parity game

 A parity game is played on a colored directed graph, where each node has been colored by a priority – one of (usually) finitely many natural numbers.
 Two players, 0 and 1, move a (single, shared) token along the edges of the graph.
-The owner of the node that the token falls on selects the successor node, resulting in a (possibly infinite) path, called the play.
+The owner of the node that the token falls on selects the successor node (does the next move).
+The players keep moving the token, resulting in a (possibly infinite) path, called a play.

 The winner of a finite play is the player whose opponent is unable to move.
 The winner of an infinite play is determined by the priorities appearing in the play.
 Typically, player 0 wins an infinite play if the largest priority that occurs infinitely often in the play is even.
 Player 1 wins otherwise.
 This explains the word "parity" in the title.

 Parity games lie in the third level of the Borel hierarchy, and are consequently determined.